fangcb0822/stat_133/Stat 133 Final Project Chenbo Fang/README.md

 Regarding Bonus Points
 ---

+- I also set up the project in [my GitHub repository](https://github.com/fangcb0822/stat_133).
 - I used 3 loops in total.
 - I used the function `group_by` from package __"dplyr"__.
-- I posed one of the project images on [my LinkedIn](https://www.linkedin.com/in/chuckfang).
+- I posted one of the project images on [my LinkedIn](https://www.linkedin.com/in/chuckfang).